Affiliate links on SoundGuys may earn us a commission. Learn more.

 What are some alternatives to the JLab GO Air POP?

-The Amazon Echo Buds (2nd Gen) has you covered if you want noise canceling at an affordable price.
+The Amazon Echo Buds (2nd Gen) has you covered if you want noise cancelling at an affordable price.
 Amazon decks the second-gen Echo Buds out with an ear tip fit test, IPX4 rating, and voice assistant integration.
+You can get it for $69.99 at Amazon.

 Frequently asked questions about the JLab GO Air POP